 - In 2010, Penguin Books, along with Shobhaa De, created the publishing imprint and named it “Shobhaa De Books.”
 The Times of India

-- Shobhaa De is often seen attending various events and functions including an American Foundation for AIDS Research (amfAR) event in Mumbai in 2013.
+- Shobhaa De is often seen attending various events and functions related to charity and welfare including an American Foundation for AIDS Research (amfAR) event in Mumbai in 2013.

-- In 2013, in an interview, when Shobhaa was asked about what type of blogs she wrote, she replied that blogs were more communicating with a chatty approach and she wrote her own discoveries while travelling in her blogs.
+- In 2013, in an interview, when Shobhaa was asked about what type of blogs she wrote, she then replied that blogs were more communicating with a chatty approach, and she wrote her own discoveries while travelling to different countries.
 She explained,

 My blog is freewheeling and spontaneous.
 I don’t really ‘pre-plan ‘ a post.
 It is more cathartic and communicative, with a chatty approach.
 The topics vary – it could be a strong comment on a movie, politics, fashion, food, a celeb, an international happening, a social issue… or even my own little discoveries while travelling.
 For me, it is important to connect with those who visit and share my feelings\experiences.”